Tang Te-chang: February 28 Incident

 Thng Tekchiong was elected mayoral candidate by all Tainan senators, leaders of villages citizen organizations, and student representatives in 1947, when the February 28 Incident occurred.

 After the 21st Division of National Revolutionary Army (NRA) descended on Tainan, about twenty gendarmes broke into Tekchiong's house on 11 March 1947, to arrest him for the crime of rebellion.
 During his arrest, Tekchiong burned a list containing the names of people on the Settlement Committee, an action regarded to have saved their lives.
-Tekchiong was interrogated by NRA soldiers regarding his ancestry, to which Tang reportedly replied, "I was born in Taiwan, I was raised in Taiwan.
+Tekchiong was interrogated by NRA soldiers regarding his ancestry, to which Thng reportedly replied, "I was born in Taiwan, I was raised in Taiwan.
 Am I not Taiwanese?"
 They insisted he was Japanese and Tekchiong challenged them to question him in the Japanese language.
-The next day, Tekchiong was hung upside down, tortured and paraded.
+The next day, Tekchiong was hung upside down, tortured and pilloried.
 On 13 March, Tekchiong was shot at Taishō Park (大正公園).